Author: Fred Cronenwett

 Full-Scale Example for Options

 Retractable landing gear is one of the most difficult items to set up and maintain.
 The P-51 adds another level of complexity because the inner main gear doors remain closed while the gear is down.
-To get full points, you would need to use a gear door sequencer so that the inner main gear doors open, allow the main gear to retract, and then close the main gear doors.
-The tail wheel also retracts and has doors.
+To get full points, you would need a gear door sequencer so that the inner main gear doors open, allow the main gear to retract, and then close the main gear doors.
+The tailwheel also retracts and has doors.
+If you search YouTube for "P-51C gear swing" you will find a video of the sequence of the P-51’s gear doors and main gear.

 How Much Should Your Model Weigh?

 Figure out how much wing area you have and determine the maximum weight the model can be and still fly the way you want.
-Models in the 45-inch range or smaller can only carry 16-20 ounces per square foot of wing area.
+Models in the 45-inch range or smaller can typically carry 16–20 ounces per square foot of wing area.
 Models in the 65-inch range can carry upward of 28 ounces per square foot of wing area.

 You might find that all of the parts can fit in the model, but you don’t have enough wing area to lift the hardware.
 Weigh the hardware and calculate the model’s final weight before installing all of the features.

 Large models with wingspans exceeding 80 inches can carry up to 36 ounces per square foot of wing area.
-These models require more time and effort to take to the flying field and have more line tension because of their size, but bigger models penetrate the wind better and can tolerate higher wing loading.
+These models require more time and effort to transport to the flying field and have more line tension because of their size, but bigger models penetrate the wind better and can tolerate higher wing loading.

 2014 CL Scale Contests